 So, we’ve been talking about virtual events a lot lately, but we were yet to tackle the virtual event production team.
 And yes, virtual events also involve a production team!
 Sure, you can just choose a platform and roll with it.
-But as we explained before, a virtual event production company is your best choice.
+But as we explained before, a virtual event production partner is your best choice.
 If you want a successful experience for you and your attendees, you need the right people by your side.
 People that know the ins and outs of the game and will create a tailored solution for you!

 But who are these mysterious people?
 Who’s behind a virtual event production team?
 And what are the roles they play that ensure a fruitful end result?
 Well, we have the answers!
 On this week’s episode of Whiteboard Wednesday, our incredible host Will Curran will teach you all about the components of a virtual event production company.
 Keep reading to find out!